 7. Mirror embroidery

-Mirror of Sheesha embroidery work is commonly found in North Indian states where reflective metal pieces or mirrors are used as embroidery embellishments.
-Mirror combined with thread embroidery work gives your outfits a gorgeous look that is unbeatable.
-When muted down, mirror embroidery work goes great with contemporary, Indo-western outfits as well.
+This embroidery work is commonly found in North Indian states where reflective metal pieces or mirrors are used as embroidery embellishments.
+In addition to mirror embroidery, thread embroidery work gives your outfits a gorgeous look that is unbeatable.
+What’s more, when muted down, mirror embroidery work goes great with contemporary, Indo-western outfits as well.

 8. Zari embroidery

 Zari is a thread made of fine gold or silver woven into intricate patterns and elaborate embroidery designs.
-When combined with Zardosi, beads, Kundan, etc., Zari embroidery can give a grandeur look to your traditional festive outfits.
+What’s more, when combined with Zardosi, beads, Kundan, etc., Zari embroidery can give a grandeur look to your traditional festive outfits.

 9. Clip stone embroidery

-Clip stones are original glass crystal stones that come in various shapes and sizes.
+Next up is Clip stones which are original glass crystal stones that come in various shapes and sizes.
 These are popularly used in thread, Zari, and Zardosi embroidery work.

 10. Lakshmi embellishment embroidery

 Lakshmi embellishments are popularly used in South Indian jewelry designs, especially temple jewelry.
 Similar Lakshmi embellishments look great on embroidery designs on wedding and festive saree blouses.
-You can choose to combine Lakshmi embellishments with beads, pearls, and Kundan to make your saree blouses look even more beautiful.
+What’s more, you can choose to combine Lakshmi embellishments with beads, pearls, and Kundan to make your saree blouses look even more beautiful.

 11. Sequins embroidery

-Sequins have been trending for the past couple of years, and so has sequin embroidery work.
+And lastly, we have Sequins which have been trending for the past couple of years, and so has sequin embroidery work.
 Sequin embroidery looks great on lehengas and saree blouses—especially for occasions and festivities that take place at night.